Eden's Heart Woodworks

 Beautiful things, made with love, prayer, and care

 In an age of mass production and destruction, Eden's Heart Woodworks goes against the grain.
-We’re a small, home-based workshop with a big idea: that bespoke craftsmanship and skilled artistry are not going extinct but are essential for creating a more kind, fair, generous, and lovely world.
-Standing in the lineage of Wendell Berry, E.F.
-Schuhmacher, and a great cloud of other witnesses, we believe in soulcraft: that good work, done well, is spiritually redemptive and is necessary for the health of our communities and our planet.
+We’re a small, home-based workshop working from the belief that craftsmanship and skilled artistry are not going extinct but are essential for creating a more kind, fair, generous, and lovely world.
+We believe that good work, done well, is spiritually redemptive and is necessary for the health of our communities and our planet.

 Craftsmanship Ethic